rakibul56/NULLx/README.md

 WebShops has loosely coupled microservices therefore it is hard to get the join data from multiple services.
 To solve the problem, we used the CQRS pattern.
 WebShops has a dedicated microservice called Order History Service which is responsible for providing order data to the end-user.
 It stores data from Inventory service and Order service in a Read-only database thus, command and query operation segregated into other services which lead to developing a more sophisticated loosely coupled microservice system.

+## Challenges
+During our project in microservices demonstration, we have faced a lot more challenges in the implementation phase some of them are.

+### Environment Setup And Installation

+Initially, we need a perfect environment setup for our project development.
+We have four virtual machines which were given by our university.
+It was a challenge for us to set up our four virtual machines correctly.
+Firstly, we have installed Docker in each of our VM with the exact version of it.
+Then we installed Kubernetes which were more difficult, we found while installing.
+We created one master node and three worker nodes which are connected through an IP address with the master node.
+We also installed a load balancer in the master node which is responsible for service request call via REST API.
+For integrating and managing every updated data in every service we mount an event bus(RabbitMQ) in our VM.

+### Data Management

+The main challenge we have faced in our project is database management and its consistency.
+For making our Project loosely coupled we have chosen a database per services pattern.
+That means every service needs its database which requires a lot of space and physical resources.
+Therefore, we solve this problem by implementing single server instances for the cluster which has multiple Databases, for example, we are using MongoDB, MySQL server which has a database schema for each service with their secret credentials.

+### Containerizing Every Service

+It focuses on some properties which make microservices unique.
+Segmentation or separation of every service is one of the major challenges for us during the implementation of our project.
+In a monolithic architecture, as it is a single unit of a project means there is only a chance to implement it into one environment.
+On the other hand, microservice offers various environments that means we can build every service in a different environment of the stack.
+We are implementing our independent services with the help of docker containers because it is a good choice for running microservice applications using a very low process of our system.
+Docker offers huge amounts of images(libraries, code, files ) where we can use only which is required for our particular services.
+For example, we implement our cart service using node.js and MongoDB so we only included those lightweight images in one docker container and built our cart service in our VM.

+### Managing Microservice

+Before developing a microservice project we must ensure the plan of which architecture pattern we are evolving.
+As the services are increasing the project is getting more complex because we are using different programming languages for developing different services.
+Integrating each service causes huge challenges in our entire project.
+In the initial stage, we planned our architecture which services we needed and were going to implement.
+We used the Kubernetes orchestration process to scale up our project which was a big challenge though for our project.

+### CQRS Complexity

+Command Query Responsibility Segregation pattern is most popular for message query models but implementing it in our project is challenging because it uses the same data in multiple models.
+As we are using event sourcing for data communication so CQRS is not related to our event sourcing.
+Even if we apply it for some services it makes complexity in reading and writing data.

+### Environment Value

+Using environment variables is one of the challenges in our project.
+It differs across different service environments for managing and manipulating.
+For example, if we get a value from outside of our system, retrieve it, and wrap it in our service that is hard technically though.